L&D Travel Nurse Jobs in Indiana

 happy-boy-visiting-doctor-XJ97RZS.jpg

-Labor and delivery travel nurse jobs in Indiana put you on units that almost never slow down — babies don’t check the calendar, and Indiana’s birth centers stay busy across the calendar year.
+Labor and delivery travel nurse jobs in Indiana put you on units that almost never slow down.
+Babies don’t check the calendar, and Indiana’s birth centers stay busy across the calendar year.
 The big women’s and children’s programs around Indianapolis run high delivery volume alongside the high-risk antepartum and NICU-attached cases that need experienced L&D RNs, and the steady demand reaches well beyond the capital into Fort Wayne and down to Evansville on the Ohio River.
 So if you’ve got recent intrapartum experience and the credentials to back it up, Indiana has contracts that actually fit your background.
-Here’s the deal: this page lays out what L&D travel contracts in Indiana really look like, what they pay right now, how compact licensing works, and how Junxion gets you placed without the call-center runaround.
+Read on for what L&D travel contracts in Indiana really look like, what they pay right now, how compact licensing works, and how Junxion gets you placed without the call-center runaround.

-Junxion Med Staffing was founded by a traveling surgical tech, so high-stakes procedural environments — including the OR side of a C-section — aren’t foreign territory for us.
-Your recruiter knows what L&D work actually involves — laboring patients on continuous monitors, an epidural that needs support, a delivery that turns into a crash cesarean — and won’t waste your time pitching you to units that don’t fit.
-We’re a small, focused team that picks up the phone, not a call center grinding through volume.
-Browse what’s open on the L&D travel nurse hub, dig into the travel L&D nurse salary guide, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing was founded by a traveling surgical tech, so high-stakes procedural environments, including the OR side of a C-section, are territory we know well.
+Your recruiter knows what L&D work actually involves: laboring patients on continuous monitors, an epidural that needs support, a delivery that turns into a crash cesarean.
+They won’t pitch you units that don’t fit.
+We’re a small team that picks up the phone.
+You’ll never be a ticket in a call-center queue.
+Browse what’s open on the L&D travel nurse hub, dig into the travel L&D nurse salary guide, or check how to become a traveling nurse if you’re still working out the move.

 Labor and delivery travel nurse smiling outside an Indiana family birth center between deliveries